FortinetCloudCSE/AWS-FGT-101/content/3_modulethree/3_level2-module2/3_2_1_task.md

 ### Discussion Points
 - TGW handles inter-VPC routing for full-mesh connectivity.
 - Centralized Security VPC handles FortiGate NGFW inspection for any traffic flow (Inbound, Outbound, East/West).
-  - advanced architectures for all of these scenarios can be [found here](https://github.com/FortinetCloudCSE/.github/blob/main/profile/AWS/README.md).
+  - advanced architectures for all of these scenarios can be [**found here**](https://github.com/FortinetCloudCSE/.github/blob/main/profile/AWS/README.md).

 **This concludes this task**